Enbridge’s continuous improvement and digital transformation journey

 Biju Misra, Director of Operations for Enterprise Services at Enbridge, speaks to Oil & Gas IQ about digital transformation and process automation in oil and gas, as well as the company’s Automation Center of Excellence

-Ahead of the free-to-attend digital event, Misra spoke with Oil & Gas IQ to discuss a range of process excellence and operational issues in the oil and gas industry, including Enbridge’s Automation Center of Excellence (CoE), digital transformation, using technology to drive business performance and breaking down silos.
+Ahead of the event, Misra spoke with Oil & Gas IQ to discuss a range of process excellence and operational issues in the oil and gas industry, including Enbridge’s Automation Center of Excellence (CoE), digital transformation, using technology to drive business performance and breaking down silos.

 OGIQ: What can you tell us about Enbridge’s digital transformation journey?

 Misra: I don’t think we’re any different than any other company who is going through this.
 We recognize that technology has an important place in driving business performance.

 There are a number of initiatives, such as process automation, but there is also the innovation part of what we do – trying to understand ‘is there a different and better way of doing things with technology?’
 In general, digital transformation is like that.

 There are a number of things out there in the market today, from a technology perspective, and the question is how do you put them together to drive business performance?

 Register for the online event to join a host of leading oil and gas experts, including BP, Equinor, ExxonMobil and more, at Digital Twins in Oil & Gas ONLINE.

 OGIQ: How have you realigned strategy and operations to make this transformation possible?

 Misra: It is important to look at business and technology road mapping.
 It means looking at a three-year horizon and plotting out what it is that we want to be able to achieve.
 The road map then outlines what needs to be done to achieve these goals.